urbit/docs/tutorials/ship-troubleshooting.md

 Sometimes this happens if you’re processing a very large event, or if you’re in an infinite loop, or for a variety of other reasons.

 Before doing anything, try waiting for a minute: an event might finish processing.
-If it doesn’t clear up, then use Unix kill-command, `ctrl-z`, to end your ship’s process.
+If it doesn’t clear up, then use the Unix kill-command, `ctrl-z`, to end your ship’s process.
 Then restart your ship.

 ### When I try to type into the Dojo, it prints `dy-noprompt`